TC43 will be the week of 15 November 2021

 Virtual rather than On-site conference in 2021

-While we are very much hoping that we shall be able to hold an on-site conference again soon, we are opting to hold the 2021 conference On the Web, as we did in 2020, as it remains rather unlikely that the Covid-19 situation will improve sufficiently, not only to enable us to hold an on-site event but also to be able to firmly announce this, early enough to allow speakers and sponsors as well as attendees to make travel arrangements.
-To make everything as straightforward as possible for everyone, we have opted again for a virtual event, as we did for TC42 in November 2020, and which proved to be a successful, well attended event.
+While we very much hope that we shall be able to hold on-site conferences again soon, we opted to hold the 2021 conference On the Web, as we did in 2020, as it remains unlikely that the Covid-19 situation will improve sufficiently, not only to enable us to hold an on-site event but also to be able to firmly announce this, early enough to allow speakers and sponsors as well as attendees to make travel arrangements.
+To make everything as straightforward as possible for everyone, we opted again for a virtual event, as we did for TC42 in November 2020; and which proved to be a successful, well attended event.
 The conference will take place the week of 15 November 2021.
-On how many dates will be firmed up based on submissions received but also on from where – around the globe – pre-registered participants will connect; it will most likely be a 3 day event as in 2020, or possibly require 4 days, to allow the greatest number of participants from time zones around the globe.
+On how many days will be firmed up based on submissions received but also on from where – around the globe – pre-registered participants will connect; it will most likely be a 3 day event as in 2020, or possibly require 4 days, to allow the greatest number of participants from time zones around the globe.
 The conference will most probably begin on Tuesday, 16 November and continue through either Thursday, 18 or Friday, 19 November 2021.

 For further information, please email <firstname.lastname@example.org>.